 Brad Pitt in “Bullet Train” Credit: Scott Garfield/Sony Pictures

 After deciding that a stage name is right for you, it’s time for the fun part: coming up with one.
 Here are some idea for coming up with your own stage name:

 - Think of words that represent your persona.
 Is your stage-self fiery?
 Antisocial?
 Magical?
 Incorporate that feeling into your stage name like Beyoncé did her Sasha Fierce alter ego.

-- Consider nicknames.
-Do any of your childhood nicknames seem to fit you just right?
+- Riff on your nicknames.
+Do any of your childhood or adult nicknames seem to fit you just right?
 Try out some stage nicknames to see how they feel.

-- Pay homage.
+- Pay homage to someone who inspires you.
 You can use your role models and influences as inspiration for your stage name, like singer Lana Del Rey did with actor Lana Turner.

-- Crowdsource.
+- Crowdsource name ideas.
 If you’re having difficulty coming up with a stage name on your own, ask around.
 Friends, family, online communities, and even stage name generators are all helpful resources.